top of page

 Why Brands Hate Clothing Manufacturers

-Let’s start with the common frustrations fashion brands experience when working with manufacturers.
+Let’s examine some common frustrations that fashion brands face when working with manufacturers.
+These challenges can significantly impact their operations.

 Inconsistent Product Quality

-Many fashion brands complain that the product they receive doesn’t match the sample or tech pack.
-Inconsistent stitching, poor fabric finishing, color mismatches — these small flaws can result in massive returns or bad reviews.
+Many fashion brands report that the products they receive do not match the samples or tech packs.
+Issues like inconsistent stitching, poor fabric finishing, and color mismatches can lead to massive returns or negative reviews.

 🔍 Stat: 60% of fashion returns in e-commerce are due to quality or sizing issues, many linked to manufacturing flaws.
 (Source: Shopify)